raghavduddala/RL-and-Deep-RL-Topics/README.md

 So a single model can be initialized once (with mjModel) and can be used concurrently with many user implementations(mjData// for example, different RL Implementations for a given task) with multi-threading option.
 Memory Stacks have been provided for storing anything that needs to be logged and changes dynamically.

+#### State vector in Mujoco:
+* """
+x = (mjData.time, mjData.qpos, mjData.qvel, mjData.act) (Taken from Official Mujoco Documentation)
+"""
+* q - Joint space, x - Cartesian Space
+* qpos = Joint positions
+* qvels = Joint Velocities

-Acccording to mujoco_py wrappers, we have several object types(these are present in Mujoco:
-             obj_types = ['body',
+* Acccording to mujoco_py wrappers, we have several object types(these are present in Mujoco: obj_types = ['body',
                          'joint',
                          'geom',